 People living with MND often have a harder time with swallowing, breathing and coughing due to muscle weakness and are therefore at risk of developing serious complications if they contract COVID-19, regardless of age.
 Every precaution should therefore be taken to prevent you and the people in your household from becoming infected with COVID-19.

 The Ministry of Health has put together a website specifically for disabled people and their families.
 Click here to access it.

 It is important that as a carer you have a plan so that someone else is able to provide care for your loved one if you fall ill, or need to self-isolate.

 Think about who could step in should you need help.
-Even in a lockdown, one person from outside your household can provide support for you.
 It is essential that this person is also taking the same precautions to avoid exposure to COVID-19 as you yourself are taking.

 Write down detailed instructions of how you do things to provide this care so that the person with MND feels confident that their care will continue in the same way and others feel confident to perform these cares.

-From Monday 23rd March, all MND New Zealand team members are now working from home.
+During Alert Levels 3 and 4, all MND New Zealand team members will work from home.

 MND New Zealand is a registered charity, reliant on donations from the public.

 Donate here to help enable MND New Zealand to continue our vital work, supporting people living with this devastating disease today, and those who are sadly yet to be diagnosed in the future.